Containing Strawberry Freshness

 For best quality, strawberries should be preserved on the day they are harvested.
 Select berries that are firm, brightly colored, sweet-scented, and have hulls (green caps) attached.
 On average, 1 pound of fresh berries yields 1 pint of frozen berries.
 One pound of fresh berries is approximately 2/3 – 1 quart of fresh berries.
 A quart container of fresh strawberries is approximately 1½ pounds or 4 cups sliced berries.
 Wash the berries as indicated and remove the caps.

 Freezing strawberries is quick and easy and perfect for making smoothies, sauces, and jams at a later date.
 Frozen berries are also great for baking.
 Further, a lot of berries are not needed at any one time to freeze.
 There are different methods for freezing—sliced or whole, sugar or no sugar, container or bag—all are acceptable personal choices.
 What is important is that the berries are protected from freezer burn.
-My favorite method is to spread whole prepared berries on a tray and freeze.
-When frozen, remove them from the freezer, package (I like the zipper bags), and quickly return to the freezer.
+The tray or flash freeze method is perfect for freezing strawberries as any amount can be done at a time.
+Spread whole or sliced prepared berries on a tray and freeze.
+When frozen, remove them from the freezer, package in an air-tight container or zipper bag, and quickly return to the freezer.
 The fruit pieces remain loose and can be used in whatever quantity is need.

 Drying strawberries reduces the amount of space needed for storage.
 Berries can be left whole but dry better if sliced ¼ to ½-inch thick; they can also be pureed for a fruit leather.
-A food dehydrator produces the best quality dried strawberries.
+Pretreating with an acidic solution (soaking in equal parts lemon juice and water for 10 minutes) is not required, but keeps strawberries from darkening.
+A food dehydrator or freeze dryer produces the best quality dried strawberries.
 Strawberries should not be dried in a microwave oven as they are prone to scorching and burning.
-Proper drying temperature is 135⁰ to 140⁰F.
-The amount of time it takes to dry strawberries depends on their initial moisture content, the volume being dried, the size and thickness, humidity of the ambient air, and the dehydrator.
-Berries are dry when they are pliable but not sticky or tacky.
-Cool the dried berries thoroughly and package quickly.
-Dried strawberries can be rehydrated.
-I like themas a snack food; they can also be added to yogurt and cereal.
+Proper drying temperature is 135⁰ to 140⁰F in a food dehydrator.
+The amount of time it takes to dry strawberries depends on their initial moisture content, the volume being dried, the size and thickness, humidity of the ambient air, and the dehydrator or freeze dryer.
+Berries dried in a dehydrator are dry when they are pliable but not sticky or tacky.
+Freeze-dried strawberries will be brittle when completely dry.
+Cool the dried berries thoroughly.
+Before packaging for storage, dehydrated strawberries should be conditioned.
+Once conditioning is complete, the fruit should be packaged in an airtight container or bag and stored in a dark location.
+Dried strawberries can be rehydrated, use as a snack, or added to yogurt, smoothies, cereal and many other things.
 For additional information on drying strawberries, the National Center for Home Food Preservation has a publication, Drying Fruits and Vegetables.

 Enjoy those succulent strawberries while at their prime!